 But, the main draw is the Desert Breeze Railroad Express, an open-top, 1880s train complete with a caboose that takes passengers on a ¾-mile tour of the park.
 Although it operates most weekends (except in July and August), you’ll want to check online before you plan a picnic around it to confirm hours and for weekday and holiday schedules.

 Desert Breeze Park has plenty of picnic spaces, including three lakeside pavilions and one barbecue pavilion with four grills.
 Each pavilion has 10 tables and is available for rent by contacting the City of Chandler Parks Department at (480) 782-2727.

 Veterans Oasis Park

 Nature takes center stage at Veterans Oasis Park where you can enjoy views of the 5-acre lake as you picnic.
 Plan to walk the 4.5 miles of trails that wind past a lake, several wetland areas, and hummingbird and butterfly habitats.
 Along the way, watch for coyotes, jackrabbits, and the 153 species of birds that have been spotted here.
 Download a self-guided desert scavenger hunt using this downloadable PDF.
 Community fishing is available and the lake is stocked evert two weeks from September through June.
 An Urban Fishing License is required for residents and non-residents 10 years of age and older.
 For information on obtaining a license and fishing rules and regulations, visit the Arizona Game and Fish website.

 Or, stick to the paved trail around the lake, where you’ll find a 2,500-hundred-foot solar system walk.
-The signage representing the sun, eight plants, dwarf plants, and more, is spaced to scale with every foot traveled on the walk represents 1.5 million miles.
+The signage representing the sun, eight planets, dwarf planets, and more, is spaced to scale with every foot traveled on the walk representing 1.5 million miles.

 Veterans Oasis Park also boasts the Environmental Education Center with displays on the Sonoran Desert and the animals that live there.

 Dr. A.J.
 Chandler Park

-Located in downtown, Dr. A.J.
+Located in Downtown Chandler, Dr. A.J.
 Chandler Park—named for the city’s founder—is the original town square.
 Unlike might parks, you won’t find playground equipment, grills, and nature trails.
-Instead, the park is surrounded by restaurants, galleries, boutiques, offices, and the historic San Marcos Resort, which means there is plenty to do before or after your picnic.
+Instead, the park is surrounded by restaurants, galleries, boutiques, offices, and the historic Crowne Plaza Phoenix-Chandler Golf Resort, which means there is plenty to do before or after your picnic.